UK tech experts · info@vividrepairs.co.uk

 Gawfolk 27 inch 4K Gaming Monitor (27-inch, 144HZ) Review UK 2026

-Now we’re talking serious gaming credentials.
+Now we're talking serious gaming credentials.
 This 27-inch 4K IPS panel combines sharp visuals with a 160Hz refresh rate, which is the sweet spot for modern gaming.
-At £249, it’s the most expensive Gawfolk monitor here, but you’re getting premium features that compete with displays costing £100 more from bigger brands.
+At this price, it's the most expensive Gawfolk monitor here, but you're getting premium features that compete with displays costing £100 more from bigger brands.

 Gaming performance is where this shines among the best gawfolk monitors.
 The 160Hz refresh rate is high enough for competitive play whilst being achievable at 4K with a decent graphics card (RTX 4070 or RX 7800 XT territory).
 The 1ms response time is genuinely fast for an IPS panel, with minimal ghosting even in fast-paced shooters.